nihitgarg07/Learning-LangChain/README.md

     Some files may overlap or experiment with the same concept in different ways.

     prompts_ui.py lets you test prompts interactively using Streamlit with different styles & lengths.

+    chat_prompt_template.py and message_placeholder.py demonstrate how to use message placeholders for injecting conversation history.

+    chatbot.py explores a simple chatbot workflow using LangChain’s messaging utilities